 We will also demonstrate milling our very own organic flour and will talk all about the wheat properties, types of flours, their uses, etc. while we watch the mill create beautiful fresh flour.

 Artisan Bread Camp – Day 4

 Like small children or pets, your leaven needs to be fed every day as you create it (we will also discuss how to keep your starter going when you are on vacation or planning to take some time off from your everyday baking).
-To further cement our muscle memory and artisan baking skills, we will start the day by making Focaccia.
+To further cement our muscle memory and artisan baking skills, we will also make Focaccia.
 However, we will modify these loaves by adding variations, such as roasted red pepper, tomato and basil, grapes or the creation of your own design.
 We will finish the day by making sourdough English Muffins using a preferment and our Louismill stone ground cornmeal.

 Artisan Bread Camp – Day 5

 Today you will get hands-on experience in firing the 40+ loaves we shaped yesterday.
 Utilizing the wood oven, you will learn the essential techniques for what it takes to fire the perfect sourdough loaf.
 You will also have plenty of loaves to practice different scoring techniques.
 We will then learn how to cut and griddle our English Muffins from yesterday, creating an amazing brunch with our Louismill grits, poached eggs and speck for brunch.
 After feeding our leaven, it will be ready to transport home.
 We will also be sending you home with a lifetime of Artisan Bread Camp memories and tasty treats.
 By now, you will have the skills necessary to call yourself an artisan baker and you will possess the necessary fundamental skills, muscle memory and recipes to go home and share your knowledge with friends and family.